mkravch/bootloader_kcu105/README.md

 # Description

-Purpose of this project is to write/read firmware on flash by lan connection.
+Purpose of this project is to write/read firmware through Dual Quad-SPI on flash by lan connection.

 ## How to build a project